scipopt/gcg/doc/resources/devs/branching/branching-selection-heuristics.md

 | Hierarchical Branching<sup>1</sup>                          | X                 | (X)<sup>3</sup> |                    |
 </center>
 <sup>1</sup> : <small>GCG offers a highly customizable implementation of strong branching-based heuristics (currently
 in an experimental state), which, among other things, allows to combine them.
-Refer to this page for more information i guess.</small>
+Refer to this page for more information.</small>
 <sup>2</sup> : <small>GCG can only aggregate the respective scores of the individual variables.</small>
 <sup>3</sup> : <small>These heuristics where originally meant to use pseudocost branching, see <sup>2</sup>.
 However,
 pseudocost branching can also be substituted by any other heuristic, with varying performance.</small>